gael-close/quarto-tech-memo/{{cookiecutter.directory}}/{{cookiecutter.filename}}.md

 ## Overview

+### Minimum example
-The minimum example contains all standard elements of a technical writing to illustrate the formatting styles provided by the [quarto-tech-memo extension](https://github.com/gael-close/quarto-tech-memo).
+This minimum example contains all standard elements of a technical writing to illustrate the formatting styles provided by the [quarto-tech-memo extension](https://github.com/gael-close/quarto-tech-memo).
 Let's start with some math: $e^{\pi i} + 1 = 0$ is an inline equation,
 [In memo style, margin notes are supported,